davidmreed/nonskating.club/content/guides/jam-timer.md

 **Starting state:** ⌚ Period Clock: Stopped, ⌚ Jam Clock:  Stopped or timing Team Time Out

 1. Position yourself near the Pivot Line area.
+2. (Optional) Give the non-standard verbal cue "Next whistle ends the time-out", if applicable.
-2. Blow a Rolling Whistle cue.
+3. If a timeout is ending, blow a Rolling Whistle cue.

+   * Some Jam Timers blow a Rolling Whistle cue to indicate the start of a lineup period, such as at the beginning of a period.
+This is not strictly correct, but may be conventional in some areas.
-3. Reset (if needed) and start the Jam Clock to time the lineup period.
+4. Reset (if needed) and start the Jam Clock to time the lineup period of up to 30 seconds.

    * If you are resuming from a time out, note that the scoreboard will continue timing the stoppage of play (Officiating Procedures 4.8) after your rolling whistle.
-That is, it will *not* start a lineup period.
-You should add 30 seconds to the time displayed when you give the Rolling Whistle cue to find the latest time at which the jam can start.
+Recent versions of CRG Scoreboard will also show a post-timeout clock.
+If you do not have a post-timeout clock available, you should add 30 seconds to the time displayed when you give the Rolling Whistle cue to find the latest time at which the jam can start.
-4. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
+5. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
-5. Complete the pre-jam checks during the lineup period.
+6. Complete the pre-jam checks during the lineup period.
-6. If teams are in position and officials are in position and ready (including you), go *directly* to issuing the Five Seconds verbal cue and hand signal.
+7. If teams are in position and officials are in position and ready (including you), go *directly* to issuing the Five Seconds verbal cue and hand signal.
 You *may* allow the lineup period to extend up to the standard 30 seconds if needed, with the Five Seconds cue given at 00:25.
 (See [Rules 1.1](https://rules.wftda.com/01_params.html#timing))
-7. If the scoreboard is displaying a lineup period clock (it may not), reset your Jam Clock to be ready to time the jam.
+8. If the scoreboard is displaying a lineup period clock (it may not), reset your Jam Clock to be ready to time the jam.
-8. Five seconds after the Five Seconds cue, regardless of when it was issued, give the Jam Start whistle signal and hand signal.
+9. Five seconds after the Five Seconds cue, regardless of when it was issued, give the Jam Start whistle signal and hand signal.
 If the scoreboard is displaying a lineup period clock, make sure to give the cue according to that clock.
-9. Reset (if needed) and start your Jam Clock to time the jam.
+10. Reset (if needed) and start your Jam Clock to time the jam.
 Simultaneously, start your Period Clock.
-10. Move to a position in the track center where you are out of the way of referees and other NSOs.
+11. Move to a position in the track center where you are out of the way of referees and other NSOs.

 **Ending state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam